 Top tips on writing a CV

 Look for job opportunities in the fields you’re interested in.
-These may be listed on the National Careers Service, Careers Wales, Skills Development Scotland, or on independant job sites.
+These may be listed on the National Careers Service, Careers Wales, Skills Development Scotland, or on independent job sites.

-You can also find a job that suits your interests, skills and qualifications using our Career Explorer.
+You can also find a job that suits your interests, skills and qualifications using our Career Explorer or by searching for jobs on Talentview.

 Found a job you want to apply for?
 Employers and recruitment agencies often ask for a CV (tick!), cover letter and application form.
-It’s a good idea to do some research into the company you’re applying to before writing your application.
 It can also be helpful to identify your employability skills and think of some examples to demonstrate when you have used them, to help you to stand out from the crowd.

 Employability skills can include but are not limited to skills such as: